 Feed and attract hummingbirds from the first day they return to your garden in late spring until their departure in the fall.
-Our Hummingbird Favorites Seed Collection includes five packs of seeds - varieties are described and pictured below.
-All packs are full sized regular seed packs - packaged in a pretty cello bag with a descriptive tag.
-Thanks to the USFWS for the public domain hummingbird picture! $11.25
+All packs are full sized regular seed packs - packaged in a pretty cello bag and tied with a ribbon (select either Botanical or Christmas from the Packaging options below) $12.95

 Cardinal Climber Vine

 (Ipomoea X multifida) This fast growing climber is beautiful, with unique deeply cut foliage and lots of bright red 1 inch flowers that serve as natural hummingbird feeders.
 A favorite old-fashioned climber that will quickly climb a fancy garden trellis, an old fence, or just strings hanging from the eaves over the front porch.
 Will bloom and climb from mid summer through frost.
 Most/full sun - Climbs to 15 feet - Annual - 15 seeds/pack